ansys/grantami-bomanalytics/doc/source/index/quick_code.rst

      <ImpactedSubstance: {"cas_number": 115-96-8, "percent_amount": 15.0}>,
     ...

 The sequence of events is as follows:

-1. Connect to Granta MI.
+#.
+Connect to Granta MI.
-2. Create the appropriate query, choosing between:
+#.
+Create the appropriate query, choosing between:

-   - *Query type*: Compliance or impacted substances
+   - Query type: Compliance or impacted substances
-   - *Reference type*: Materials, parts, specifications, substances, or an XML BoM
+   - Reference type: Materials, parts, specifications, substances, or an XML BoM

-3. Specify the legislations and records of interest.
+#.
+Specify the legislations and records of interest.
-4. Run the query.
+#.
+Run the query.
-5. Process the results.
+#.
+Process the results.